jakewins/4fq/README.md

 - [Multi-producer/Single-consumer queue](pkg/queue/example_test.go#L8)

+## Key features

+- Allows batch reading, "give me as many current messages in the queue as you can"
+- Allows sharing a pre-allocated set of records between subscribers and producers, meaning allocation-free message passing
+- As fast as or faster than channels

 ## Performance

 This was built for a specific use case - multiple go routines producing messages that